Online speech shield under fire as Donald Trump's Facebook ban remains | ExBulletin

 Online speech shield under fire as Donald Trump’s Facebook ban remains

-Hiding under Facebook’s decision to continue to suspend Donald Trump’s suspension from his platform is a much more complex and consequential question: the protections provided for businesses when the Internet was in its infancy 25 years ago. make sense when some of them have become world powers with almost unlimited reach?
+Facebook’s decision to continue to suspend Donald Trumps from its platform is a much more complex and consequential question: Do the protections put in place for businesses when the Internet was in its infancy 25 years ago have any impact? meaning when some of them have become of unlimited scope?

 Companies have provided a powerful megaphone to Trump, other world leaders and billions of users to voice their grievances, even those that are bogus or damage someone’s reputation, knowing that the platforms forms themselves were immune from liability for the content posted by users.